harangp/tfjsctcloss/README.md

 - matching inputs and labels should return a zero loss and zero gradiens
 - random noise inputs should produce "something" other than error
 - should handle signle elements and batched elements
+- should run correctly with different length labels
 - running fit() with 10 epochs we should see a decreasing loss

 There is a big **TODO** here: have somebody who has some experience with the Python implementation, and generate some input-output pairs for our tests.
 Until then, let's extract some of the tests from here: [ctc_loss_op_test.py](https://github.com/tensorflow/tensorflow/blob/ab7c873202574b3cd549a93ccbfd881d659186ca/tensorflow/python/kernel_tests/nn_ops/ctc_loss_op_test.py)

+Also, it is inevitable to calculate some results by hand.
+Check the excel for that.

 ### Refactor cycle